wallaby-rails/wallaby-rails/README.md

 [![Gem Version](https://badge.fury.io/rb/wallaby.svg)](https://badge.fury.io/rb/wallaby)
 [![Code Climate](https://codeclimate.com/github/reinteractive/wallaby/badges/gpa.svg)](https://codeclimate.com/github/reinteractive/wallaby)

-A powerful Rails engine to manage data based on existing ORM models.
-It can be easily customized in Rails way by using controllers, views, decorators and service objects.
-You could have a play with the [demo here](https://wallaby-demo.herokuapp.com/admin/)
+Wallaby is a Rails engine for managing data.
+It can be easily customized in a Rails way using controllers and views.
+You can play with the [demo here](https://wallaby-demo.herokuapp.com/admin/)

 ## Features

 - Easy setup, ready for use.
-- Advanced colon search, for example, `ordered_at:>2017-07-01 name_start_with:^tian`
 - It supports Devise and provides configuration to use your own authentication.
 For authorization, it supports CanCanCan.
+- Advanced colon search, for example, `ordered_at:>2017-07-01 name_start_with:^tian`
 - Possible to extend Wallaby to support not only ActiveRecord, but also other ORMs

 ### Support

-`master` branch is for Rails 5:
-- Use Bootstrap
+For Rails 5, use the `master` branch.
+It has the following features:
 - Ruby 2.2.\*, 2.3.\*
 - Rails 5.\*
 - ActiveRecord 5.\*
 - Devise > 4.\*
 - CanCanCan
+- Bootstrap

+For Rails 4, use the `rails4` branch.
+It has the following features:
+- Ruby 2.1.\*, 2.2.\*
+- Rails 4.\*
+- ActiveRecord 4.\*
+- Devise 3.\* to 5.\*
+- CanCanCan
+- Bootstrap

+Both branches provide support for the following:
-- Postgres data types that ActiveRecord supports, including string, text, integer, float, decimal, datetime, time, date, daterange, numrange, tsrange, tstzrange, int4range, int8range, binary, boolean, bigint, xml, tsvector, hstore, inet, cidr, macaddr, uuid, json, jsonb, ltree, citext, point, bit, bit_varying and money
+- all Postgres data types that ActiveRecord supports, including string, text, integer, float, decimal, datetime, time, date, daterange, numrange, tsrange, tstzrange, int4range, int8range, binary, boolean, bigint, xml, tsvector, hstore, inet, cidr, macaddr, uuid, json, jsonb, ltree, citext, point, bit, bit_varying and money
-- Additional support for types including password, email and color
+- types such as password, email and color
-- Handle all kinds of ActiveRecord associations, including polymorphic associations
+- ActiveRecord associations, including polymorphic associations
-- Handle namespaced models, e.g. `Order::Item`
+- namespaced models, e.g. `Order::Item`

-`rails4` branch is for Rails 4:

 ## What's new